 - Special offers.
 Lenders often run special promotions.
 These deals can include mortgage rate guarantees, money off closing costs, waived application fees and more.

 - Cashback rewards.
-If you receive cash back from credit cards, stash away this extra money every month as you save for your house.
+If you receive cash back from credit cards or purchases, stash away this extra money every month as you save for your house.
 These little amounts may not seem like much, but they add up over time.

 - Interest.
 Does your bank account earn interest every month?
 Save this spare change to help you reach your monthly savings goals.